The more you know about and understand your medicines, the more likely you are to take them safely.

 7. Will I need any tests or monitoring while I'm taking the medicine?

 To be sure that a medicine is working for you, that the dose is right, and/or that you do not have side effects, you may need monitoring or tests.
-For example, to know if your blood pressure medicines are working, you will have your blood pressure monitored regularly, or to check that a medicine is not causing liver or kidney problems, you may need to have blood tests now and again.
+For example, to know whether your blood pressure medicines are working, you will have your blood pressure monitored regularly, or to check that a medicine is not causing liver or kidney problems, you may need to have blood tests now and again.

 8. What possible side effects can I expect?